csci4707-umn/lab-book/src/lab2-0.md

 Please answer the following questions based on the original code of PostgreSQL 14.1:

 1. There are five files under `$W$/postgresql-14.1/src/backend/storage/buffer/`.
 What is each file's job?
-Answer in one sentence for each file.
+Answer for each file in one sentence.
 (5 pts)
 - buf_init.c
 - buf_table.c
 - bufmgr.c